grafana/grafana/docs/sources/panels/transformations/types-options.md

 ### Merging behavior

 The labels to fields transformer is internally two separate transformations.
 One that acts on single series (extracting labels to fields) followed by the [merge](#merge) transformation to join all the results into a single table.
+The merge transformation tries to join on all matching fields.
+This merge step is required and cannot be turned off.

 To illustrate this, here is another example where you have two queries that return time series with non overallaping labels.